Do Good on a Budget: Cost-Effective Social Responsibility Initiatives for Tucson Small Businesses in 2025

 If you don’t have dollars to donate to charity, you can opt instead to donate time.

-One way to do this is to offer your staff a preset number of volunteer days each year, above and beyond their regular vacation time and other paid days off.
+You could offer your staff a set number of volunteer days each year, above and beyond their regular vacation time and other paid days off.
 There are two ways to do this:

 • Employee choice: Let your team members take a day off to volunteer at the charity of their choice.
-You can have them submit a request for approval by management.
+You can have them submit a request for management approval.

-Volunteering your time may also include activities like hosting a workshop or mentorship.
-By sharing your unique skills and knowledge, you can support students, immigrants, or others who want to learn and grow.
+Volunteering your time can also mean activities like hosting a workshop or mentorship.
+By sharing your unique skills and knowledge, you can support students, immigrants, people returning to the workforce, or others who want to learn and grow.

 4. Match Employee Charitable Donations

-Another great way to maximize the impact of your company’s charitable donations is to match your staff’s donations to any charity they like.
+Another great way to maximize the impact of your company’s charitable donations is to match your staff’s donations to their choice of charity.

 This is an effective way for both your business and your team to reap the tax benefits of charitable donations as well.